Working with Interactive Reports

 The Download button, in the bottom right corner, provides multiple options for downloading data.

 Choosing Image or PDF creates a .png or PDF file of the current screen.
 These options capture only what is visible on screen, i.e. what you can see without scrolling.

 Data creates a .csv file of the rows meeting the current filter criteria.
 The Summary tab includes the fields displayed on screen, and the Full Data tab includes additional fields that meet filter criteria but may not be displayed in the report.

 Crosstab creates a .csv in a cross tabular format.
 This is the best format to use when trying to download data into a spreadsheet, such as Excel.

-If the Data and Crosstab options are greyed out, click on the blank space just above the chart or table you want to download.
+If the Crosstab options greyed out, click on the blank space just above the chart or table you want to download.
 For example, the Scatterplot Over Time report has three data sections

 scanner statistics table

 Each of these may be downloaded.
-Click just above a chart or table, then click the Download button and select Data or Crosstab.
+Click just above a chart or table, then click the Download button and select Crosstab.

 Highlighting and Details